jeffreysbrother/generator-tcg/README.md

 * **Desired prefix?** [jc]
 * **Desired suffix?** [01]

 The answers above will result in `gg/gg-33` (the folders and all files within) being duplicated and renamed to `jc/jc-01`.
+To be clear, by "suffix" I am referring to the numerical value *after* the hyphen.

 ### Existing Features:

-* Clone default variation into the appropriate directory/sub-directory, rename all files according to desired namespace and suffix.
+* The default variation is cloned into the appropriate directory/sub-directory (which is created if it doesn't yet exist) and all files are renamed according to the desired namespace and suffix.
 * Hidden files are prevented from being copied and renamed (.DS_Store, for example).
 * Cloning is prevented when the subdirectory already exists.
 * The user is alerted when she attempts to copy a directory that does not exist.